 The best motivation to clean & stay motivated each day!

 The best motivation to clean is a clean house.
-Seeing things be easier, and feeling more relaxed is great motivation to maybe do 10 minutes tomorrow….
+Seeing things go easier and feeling more relaxed is great motivation to maybe do 10 minutes tomorrow….

-Not motivated to clean becuase you don’t have the right cleaning product!
+Not motivated to clean because you don’t have the right cleaning product!

 I call BS.
-Cleaning can happy with hot soapy water and a rag.
-A lot of is throwing away clutter.
+Cleaning can happen with hot soapy water and a rag.
+A lot of it is throwing away clutter.
 Get started!